stereotype441/language/resources/type-system/inference.md

 to evaluate to the target of the current instance member invocation, which is guaranteed to be an instance satisfying `T_0`.
 So soundness is satisfied._

-  - It is a compile-time error if the expression chain does not have access to `this`.
+  It is a compile-time error if the expression chain does not have access to `this`.

 - Let `id` be the identifier named by _<identifier>_.

-- Let `m` and `T` be the result of performing [method invocation inference](#Method-invocation-inference) on _<argumentPart>_, using `m_0` as the target elaborated expression, `id` as the method name identifier, and `K` as the type schema.
+- Let `m` and `T` be the result of performing [method invocation inference](#Method-invocation-inference) on _<argumentPart>_, using `m_0` as the target elaborated expression, `id` as the method name identifier, and `K` as the type schema. _TODO(paulberry): explain why sound._

 ### Method invocation